dominicbeesley/blitter-vhdl-6502/doc/API.md

-If running from EEPROM or BBRAM the memory will be accessed at either 45ns or 55ns with additional overhead of address mapping and arbitration the maximum speed of most CPUs will be held to around 6.5Mhz (this may vary/change)
+If running from EEPROM or BBRAM the memory will be accessed at either 45ns or 55ns with additional overhead of address mapping and arbitration the maximum speed of most CPUs will be held to around 6.5Mhz (this will change)

+Each ROM can optionally be throttled by setting a bit in the [Per-ROM throttle register](#ff-fe33-ff-fe35-throttle-per-rom) see [*BLTURBO](https://github.com/dominicbeesley/blitter-vhdl-6502/wiki/Command:BLTURBO)

 #### BBC B

-TODO: This may well need to change!?
-Any thoughts?

 ##### BBC MAP 0